KatePate/github-pages-with-jekyll/index.md

 ---
-title: "Kate Pate's West Coast, Best Coast Blog"
+title: "Kate Pate's West Coast, Best Coast Blogg"
 ---

 Thanks for stopping by!
 I'm here to share some information about my favorite West Coast wines and hiking spots